Using the Central Limit Theorem. In Exercises 5–8, assume that th... | Channels for Pearson+

 1

 Step 1: Identify the given parameters.
-The problem states that the weight gain is normally distributed with a mean (μ) of 1.2 kg and a standard deviation (σ) of 4.9 kg.
-We are tasked with finding the probability that a randomly selected male college student gains between 0 kg and 3 kg.
+The population mean (μ) is 1.2 kg, the population standard deviation (σ) is 4.9 kg, and the sample size (n) is 9.
+We are tasked with finding the probability that the sample mean (x̄) is between 0 kg and 3 kg.

 Verified video answer for a similar problem: